Zhengde Emperor Zhu Houzhao — A Controversial Monarch with Deviant Behaviors and Exceptional Achievements

 He also tried to ask for local specialties from governors, however, he never got angry when most of them refused to tribute.

-Mysterious Fall and Zhengde's Questionable, Sudden Death
+Zhengde Emperor's Questionable, Sudden Death

 He had no sons, so his cousin Zhu Houcong was then supported to be the next emperor of the Ming Empire.